Lake Wissota State Park: History

 It has been estimated that the Chippewa River Valley once contained one-sixth of the United States' white pine stands.
 The entire valley was extensively logged for this target species from the mid-to-late 19th century.
-Once the harvestable timber was gone farmers began settling in the cleared out land.
+Once the harvest-able timber was gone, farmers began settling in the cleared out land.

 The Chippewa River was dammed for hydroelectric power in 1917, creating Lake Wissota.

 As the sandy soil was marginal farmland, twelve landowners took advantage the federal Soil Bank Program between the mid-1950s and early 70s.
 This erosion-control program paid farmers to plant trees, and 205 acre here were planted with red pines.
 Today these trees still flank the park road near the campground.

 Legislation authorizing the state park passed in 1961, championed by state senator Davis Donnelly.
 Wisconsin spent a decade acquiring 990 acre from various owners and developing services.
 The park formally opened to the public in 1972.